 Being in bad condition, I bought the book cheaply.

 And the glitch in the matrix reference?
 Well, there is a scene in the film The Matrix where a cat climbs a stairs and the film glitches: it’s as if the cat imperceptibly rewinds itself and there is a moment of double-take or déjà vu.
 For me, dangling participles cause the same kind of problem in prose.
 Your reader may or may not be able to tell you the technical reason for the stumble or the double-take, but they will clock it on some level, and it could have a detrimental effect on their enjoyment of your writing, particularly if there is more than one or two in the manuscript.
-So, next time you lead with a participle, please make sure there’s nothing dangling!
+So, next time you lead with a participial phrase, please make sure there’s nothing dangling!

 Leaving his office, Johnny saw Simon was still working late.
 Stepping out into the street, he noticed the traffic was at a standstill.
 Raising his arm, he hailed a taxi cab.
 Riding in the taxi cab, Johnny noticed the taxi driver was actually a large seething mass of green alien plasma.
 Being alarmed, he shouted at the driver to stop.
-Being really annoyed by all the participle beginnings, the driver did not oblige.
+Being really annoyed by all the participial beginnings, the driver did not oblige.
 Hurtling through space in an alien spaceship, Johnny wished he’d been more careful with his sentence openings.

 Yes, this cautionary tale of alien abduction is obviously an exaggeration of the problem, but it serves as a good illustration of the dangers of unintentional patterns in your prose which can ruin the effect of what you are actually trying to achieve.